 Thought Leadership and Executive Influence

-Visibility and executive influence has become increasingly important recently.
+Visibility and executive influence have become increasingly important recently.
 Influencers that are considered to be leaders demonstrate contextually pertinent opinions that are not only expressed in an assortment of offline and online media outlets, as well as content sharing social networking platforms such as Facebook, LinkedIn, and Twitter.

 We consider thought leadership to be one of three pillars of Executive Influence, Appinions